dfernandez79/barman/docs/notes.md

 Most of the reasons for this restriction comes from the [Smalltalk] implementation in which the paper is based:

-* [Smalltalk] is not statically typed and all the instance variables are _nil_ until you initialize them in a method.
+* [Smalltalk] -like JavaScript- is not statically typed and all the instance variables are _nil_ until you initialize them in a method.
 It means that you cannot tell if two traits are going to use a _compatible_ initial variable value, and you cannot ensure that initialization only happens once.

-* In [Smalltalk] instance variables determines the _class shape_: how the class is represented in memory.
+* In [Smalltalk] -unlike JavaScript- instance variables determines the _class shape_: how the class is represented in memory.

   And since compiled methods are not designed to be shared between classes, they are tightly coupled with the _class shape_: bytecode references instance variables by index.